HL7/cgm/input/pagecontent/index.md

 #### Overview of LOINC Mappings
 <!-- {% raw %}
-Since the comment field does not exist in ConceptMappings this SQL cannot be used right now so just manuaully construct the table
+Since the comment field does not exist in ConceptMappings, this SQL cannot be used right now, so manually construct the table

 {% sqlToData mappingCodes SELECT c.code as "Temporary Code",